It’s good to have friends. That goes doubly so when you’re facing down a zombie horde or coordinating an attack on a Klingon warship.

 Editor’s note: This article has been updated periodically to refresh the list of games.

-PlayerUnknown’s Battlegrounds (PUBG) might be in Early Access, but it’s still one of the best co-op games you could pick up in 2017.
-You’ll air-drop onto an island with friends, scrounge gear and weapons from any nearby building or structure, and then try to SWAT your way through the empty countryside and tactically take out other groups.
+PlayerUnknown’s Battlegrounds ($30 on Amazon) officially emerged from Early Access in December—a move that was maaaaybe a bit premature.
+The game’s struggled with some issues since then, particularly rampant cheating in the higher echelons.
+But it’s still one of the best co-op games you could pick up.
+You’ll air-drop onto an island with friends, scrounge gear and weapons from any nearby building or structure, trade energy drinks and bandages with each other, and then try to SWAT your way through the empty countryside and tactically take out other groups.
 Or you can all pile into one of PUBG’s terrible vehicles and become a roaming Mad Max death squad.
 Either way.

-PUBG is a great battle royale-style game to play alone, but the added chaos of playing with friends—that unpredictable element that comes from introducing others to your carefully laid schemes—makes it all the more entertaining.
+PUBG is a great battle royale-style game to play alone against 99 other people, but the added chaos of playing with friends—that unpredictable element that comes from introducing others to your carefully laid schemes—makes it all the more entertaining.

-We’re two years in and I’m still playing Rocket League off and on.
+We’re two years in and I’m still playing Rocket League ($20 on Green Man Gaming) off and on.
 Everything about Psyonix’s “Soccer with Cars” future-sport just feels great, from the snappy controls to the flame trails you shoot out as you boost to riding up the walls and doing death-defying aerial flips to the way the goals explode whenever you score.

 Better yet?
 The community’s actually pretty friendly.
 I don’t know if it’s because most communication is done through pre-made chat lines or if Rocket League just attracted a happy-go-lucky crowd, but the game’s managed to avoid most of the toxicity that plagues other multiplayer games.
 With friends, Rocket League is excellent.
 But even sans-friends it’s, well, still excellent.